-Rings made of sterling silver should not be submerged either, but can be cleaned the same way as the doublet opal.
+When it comes to cleaning silver jewelry, your ring should not be submerged either, but can be cleaned the same way as the doublet opal.
 Moisture is what causes sterling silver to tarnish, so it needs to be dried immediately after rinsing.

 Where to Buy Wedding Rings for Nurses